 Delhi riots: Cannot file separate FIRs for same incident, says HC as it quashes four of five cases

-The accused was booked for allegedly setting a house on fire in Maujpur area of the national capital last year.
+The accused was booked for allegedly setting a house on fire in Maujpur area of the national Capital last year.

-The Delhi High Court on Wednesday quashed four of the five First Information Reports against an accused in a case related to the February 2020 communal riots in the national capital, reported Live Law.
+The Delhi High Court on Wednesday quashed four of the five First Information Reports against an accused in a case related to the February 2020 communal riots in the national Capital, reported Live Law.
 The court observed that separate FIRs cannot be registered against a person for the same incident.

 “The law on the subject has been settled keeping in line with the principles enunciated by the Supreme Court of India,” said Justice Subramonium Prasad.
 “There can be no second FIR and no fresh investigation in respect of the same cognisable offence or same occurrence giving rise to one or more cognisable offences.”

-Clashes had broken out between the supporters of the Citizenship Amendment Act and those opposing it between February 23 and February 26 last year in North East Delhi, killing 53 people and injuring hundreds.
+Clashes had broken out between supporters of the Citizenship Amendment Act and those opposing it between February 23 and February 26 last year in North East Delhi, killing 53 people and injuring hundreds.

 The Delhi Police had booked the accused, Atir, for allegedly setting a house on fire in Maujpur area.
 During Wednesday’s hearing, Atir’s counsel Tara Narula said that the five FIRs registered against her client were based on complaints filed by different members of the same family living in a housing complex where the alleged incident took place, reported The Indian Express.